Deducting pay & overpayments

 - the amount of money overpaid

-If the repayment can’t be agreed an employer should get legal advice.
+If the repayment can’t be agreed on, an employer should get legal advice.

 Example: How to pay back an overpayment